Norfund is committed to making a difference by investing where capital is scarce and through active ownership.

 The Norfund Act states that Norfund shall contribute to establishing viable, profitable undertakings that would not otherwise be initiated because of the high risk involved.

 The extent to which an action contributes to an outcome that would not have happened otherwise is often referred to as ‘additionality’.
+Proving the additionality of our investments is challenging because it requires insights into what could have happened had we not invested.

 What does it mean that an investment is additional?